uts-cic/CanvasDashboard/README.md

       * **topic-analysis-chart**: Analysis of how popular a topic is over a timeline.
 Focus chart is provided to zoom in, out, and to navigate along the timeline.
       * **twitter-topic-chart**: Analysis of how popular a topic is over a timeline in the Twitter platform.
 Shows the different popularity levels within different Tweet categories (original, replies, retweets, friends).
     * **containers**: Full page containers.
+      * **explore**: Allows searching for a specific topic, and shows results of people related to the topic.
+Users can establish connections with people shown in the results section.
+      * **profile**: Shows a user's details.
+Allows users to select analytics to be shown in public profile.
+Aims to enable saving of dashboards and uploads of files to be shown in the portfolio section.
+      * **social**: Social page which shows the instructor's view of the social dashboard.
+Instructors can enable / disable certain charts with the Content Manager and preset student dashboards by selecting components to be shown.
+      * **social-student**: Student's view of the social dashboard.
+Students can modify the preset components.
     * **domain**: Domain / business logic level code.
       * **data**: Mock data for simulation.
 Form of data that can be accepted by each chart can be viewed in the mock data files.
       * **models**: Models for typings.